nginx/unit-docs/source/howto/source.rst

      - Turns off UNIX domain sockets support for control and routing.

    * - :samp:`--openssl`
      - Turns on OpenSSL support.
-Make sure that OpenSSL (1.0.1 and later) header files and libraries are available in your compiler's search path.

-       To customize the path, provide the :option:`!--cc-opt` and :option:`!--ld-opt` options; you can also set the :envvar:`CFLAGS` and :envvar:`LDFLAGS` environment variables before running
+Make sure OpenSSL (1.0.1+) header files and libraries are in your compiler's path; it can be set with the :option:`!--cc-opt` and :option:`!--ld-opt` options or the :envvar:`CFLAGS` and :envvar:`LDFLAGS` environment variables when running :program:`./configure`.
-       :program:`./configure`.

-       For details, see :ref:`configuration-ssl`.
+       For details of TLS configuration in Unit, see :ref:`configuration-ssl`.

 .. _source-config-src-pcre:

-By default, Unit relies on the installed version of the `PCRE
+By default, Unit relies on the locally installed version of the `PCRE
 <https://www.pcre.org>`_ library to support regular expressions in :ref:`routes
 <configuration-routes>`; if both major versions are present, Unit selects
 PCRE2.
-Two additional flags alter this behavior:
+Two additional options alter this behavior:

 .. list-table::

    * - :samp:`--no-regex`
-     - Turns off regex support; any attempts to use a regex in Unit configuration will fail.
+     - Turns off regex support; any attempts to use a regex in Unit configuration cause an error.

    * - :samp:`--no-pcre2`
-     - Skips the PCRE2 library; the older PCRE 8.x library is used instead.
+     - Ignores PCRE2; the older PCRE 8.x library is used instead.

-The next option group customizes Unit's :ref:`runtime directory structure <source-dir>`:
+The next option group customizes Unit's runtime :ref:`directory structure <source-dir>`:

 .. list-table::